WindowsAzure-TrainingKit-RU/Demo-Windows8AndMobileServices/Demo.md

 ﻿<a name="title" />
-# Demo Script: Building Windows Store Applications with Windows Azure Mobile Services #
+# Getting Started with Windows Azure Mobile Services #

 ---
 <a name="Overview" />